Skip to main content

 • ENG150 - Writing and Reasoning Foundations (3)

-• Take at least 3 credits from any eligible University credits.
+• Take any additional eligible University credits for a total of 12 credits.

 Semester Two (12 Total Credits)